-The Society was set up to fulfil two purposes, for the benefit of the public.
+The Society was established to fulfil two objectives, for the benefit of the public.
 These are to promote the study of natural history and archaeology, especially in relation to the Isle of Wight, and to promote, in every possible way, the conservation of the flora and fauna of the Isle of Wight, and the proper preservation of all objects of special archaeological and geological interest.

 How we do it

-We do this by holding regular and wide-ranging indoor and outdoor meetings where members can learn about nature, geology and archaeology, together with occasional public meetings to promote the objects of the Society.
-We also carry out specialist recording, produce publications and hold an extensive Island database of species records, all of which is used to promote and to better understand the natural history of the Island and to inform decision makers.
+We do this by holding regular and wide-ranging indoor and outdoor meetings where members can learn about nature, geology and archaeology.
+Additionally we arrange occasional public meetings to promote the aims of the Society.
+We also carry out specialist recording, produce publications and hold an extensive Island database of species records, all of which are used to promote and to better understand the natural history of the Island and to inform decision makers.